Fast Neural Representations for Direct Volume Rendering: Ablation Study

 \subsection{Density vs. Color Prediction}

 Next, we shed light on the reconstruction quality for networks that predict densities that are then mapped to colors via a user-defined TF (the approach we have followed so far), and networks that directly predict colors at a certain domain location.
-In the latter case, the network encodes colors dependent on positions, and the loss function considers the differences between the encoded colors and the colors that are obtained by post-shading at the input positions.
+In the latter case, the network encodes colors dependent on positions, and the loss function considers the differences between the encoded colors and the colors that are obtained by post-shading at the interpolated input positions.

-Density prediction enables to change the TF after a sample has been reconstructed, and, thus, without that, the network needs to be re-trained.
-When predicting colors, on the other hand, the network needs to be re-trained whenever the TF is changed.
+Density prediction enables to change the TF after a sample has been reconstructed without retraining.
+When predicting colors, however, the network needs to be re-trained whenever the TF is changed.
 Hence, this approach seems to be less useful in practice, yet it is interesting to analyze how well a network can adapt its learning skills to those regions emphasized by a TF mapping.
 Possibly, the network can learn to spend its capacities on those regions that are actually visible after the TF has been applied, which may result in improved reconstruction quality.

 We trained four instances of fV-SRN: One that predicts densities and three networks that predict colors that have been generated via three different TFs on ScalarFlow.
-Reference images for the three TFs are shown in \autoref{fig:DensityVsColor}.
-The first TF is a simple black-to-white color ramp with linearly increasing absorption.
-The second TF extends this by a color map from red over yellow to white.
-The third TF contains two narrow peaks of colors purple and yellow.
+Reference images for the three TFs are shown in \autoref{fig:DensityVsColor}, combined with the achieved reconstruction quality.

-The reconstruction quality of all networks is shown in \autoref{fig:DensityVsColor}.
 For the first two TFs, there are almost no differences in image quality between density and color prediction.
-For the third TF with two narrow peaks, however, color prediction performs considerably worse, even though the network needs to learn significantly fewer positions at which a color sample different to black is assigned.
+For the third TF with two narrow peaks, however, color prediction performs considerably worse, even though the network needs to learn significantly fewer positions at which a non-transparent color is assigned.
 We hypothesize that especially narrow peaks in the TF make the prediction difficult.
-In such cases, the absorption changes rapidly over a short interval, so that the network training on uniformly distributed point locations cannot adequately learn these high frequencies.
+In such cases, the absorption changes rapidly over a short interval, so that the network training on uniformly distributed locations cannot adequately learn these high frequencies.

 To force the network to consider more positional samples in regions where the TF mapping generates a color, we propose the following adaptive resampling scheme: After each $N$-th epoch ($N=50$ in our experiments), we evaluate the prediction error over a coarse voxel grid $E$ of resolution $128^3$.
 Per voxel, $8$ positions are sampled and evaluated as an approximation of the average prediction error per voxel. $E$ is then used to sample new training data for the next $N$ epochs, where the number of sampled positions is made proportional to the values in $E$.
 This allows the training process to focus on regions with high prediction error and samples the volumetric field in more detail in these regions.